aughey/rp2040_from_template/README.md

 GPIO 8 (currently) is the LR clock running at 44.1khz

 GPIO 6 (currently) is the Data read pin from the 1808

+NEW PLAN

+GPIO 2,3,4,5,6,7,8,9 are input pins

+Bit clock moves to GPIO10
+LR clock moves to GPIO11

 # Project template for rp2040-hal